maxfolley/django-bootstrap-admin/README.md

 django-bootstrap-admin
 ======================

-Twitter Bootstrap Style Admin for the Django Admin.
+Bootstrap Themed Django Admin.

+*THIS PROJECT IS UNDER ACTIVE DEVELOPMENT*

 To install run